Fast Bellman algorithm for real Monge-Ampere equation: Bellman's principle

 \section{Bellman's principle}

 Our method relies on the following linear algebra result, sometimes called \emph{Bellman's principle}.
-In the setting of complex Monge--Ampère equations, this idea was introduced by Gaveau~\cite{Gaveau} and has later found several theoretical applications.
-We will formulate the result in the real setting and for convenience, we provide a proof of Bellman's principle, similar to the approach taken by Wiklund~\cite{Wiklund}.
+In the setting of complex Monge--Ampère equations, this idea was introduced by Gaveau~\cite{Gaveau} and has later found several theoretical applications, both in the real and the complex setting.
+We will formulate the result in the real setting and for convenience of the reader, we provide a proof of Bellman's principle.

 \begin{theorem} Let $M$ be a positive semi-definite symmetric $n \times n$ real matrix.
 Then